Statistical screening workspace

 - Calculates

-- The difference between presidential and U.S. Senate votes within each WEC ward row.
+- The difference between presidential and same-party comparison-contest votes within each loaded local row.

 - Can flag when